How to Build a Workspace That Protects Your Focus

 Effective blocking strategies backed by research:

-• Time-based friction (10-second delays) reduces impulsive site visits by 67% (Cox et al., 2016)
+• Time-based friction can reduce impulsive site visits by interrupting the automatic habit loop (Cox et al., 2016)

 Recommended tools with research validation: